 Finally, the last thing to take into account is smart supplementation.
 With literally thousands of products out there, it’s easy to be misled.
 You need to put on your detective glasses and choose carefully.

 First, make sure any product you consider is banned substance free.
 Do your research.
-The last thing you want to be putting into your body is something that is potentially dangerous or banned.
+The last thing you want to be putting into your body is something that is potentially dangerous or banned (if you plan on competing in a drug-tested organization).

 Also check to see if there are any clinical studies done on the ingredients in the product you are considering.
 Good products will contain ingredients with research conducted on them, illustrating the results that they produce.